apache/iceberg/format/spec.md

 Values for field ids which are not present in a data file must be resolved according the following rules:

-* Return the value from partition metadata if an [Identity Transform](#partition-transforms) exists for the field and the partition value is present in the `partitition` struct on  `data_file` object in the manifest.
+* Return the value from partition metadata if an [Identity Transform](#partition-transforms) exists for the field and the partition value is present in the `partition` struct on `data_file` object in the manifest.
 * Use `schema.name-mapping.default` metadata to map field id to columns without field id as described below and use the column if it is present.
 * Return the default value if it has a defined in `initial-default` (See [Default values](#default-values) section for more details).
 * Return `null` in all other cases.